2023 visit by Volodymyr Zelenskyy to the United Kingdom

 On 8 February 2023, Volodymyr Zelenskyy, the president of Ukraine, visited the United Kingdom.
-During his trip, Zelenskyy met Rishi Sunak, the prime minister of the United Kingdom.
+During his trip, Zelenskyy met Rishi Sunak, the prime minister of the United Kingdom at the time.
 He also addressed Members of Parliament from Westminster Hall in the Houses of Parliament and had an audience with King Charles III.
 It was Zelenskyy's second trip outside Ukraine since the beginning of the Russian invasion of Ukraine, after his December 2022 visit to the United States.